openebs-archive/openebs-docs/docs/scheduler.md

 **Label the required Nodes**

 Label the required Nodes with appropriate label.
-In this case, we are labelling node as  *openebs=controlnode*.
+In this case, we are labelling required nodes as  *openebs=controlnode*.
 It can be done as follows.

 ```
 kubectl label nodes <node-name> openebs=controlnode